vicoslab/ccc-deployment/USER_INSTRUCTION.md

 Each container is based on [`vicoslab/ccc:base`](https://github.com/vicoslab/ccc/blob/master/base/Dockerfile) image that provides:
  * Miniconda (at `/home/USER/conda`) and python 3
  * SSH access
- * Optional installation of apt packages during startup (see, below)
+ * Optional installation of apt packages during startup ([see below](#container-customization))

 Several existing images can be used with specific pre-installed software.
 For list of available docker images see [vicoslab docker hub](https://hub.docker.com/repository/docker/vicoslab/ccc/general).
-User can also customize the contianer by creating its own docker image based on `vicoslab/ccc:base` with any pre-installed software (see, instructions below).
+User can also customize the contianer by creating its own docker image based on `vicoslab/ccc:base` with any pre-installed software ([see instructions below](#custom-docker-image)).

 ### Container data and mount-points